cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/docs/how-it-works/template.md

   }
 {{/docs-snippet}}

-## JSONAPI For The Win
+## JSON:API For The Win

-By default, this component assumes that you're using the JSONAPI Ember Data adapter.
-JSONAPI comes with wonderful querying options like `filter`s, `sort`, `includes`, etc.
+By default, this component assumes that you're using the JSON:API Ember Data adapter.
+JSON:API comes with wonderful querying options like `filter`s, `sort`, `includes`, etc.

 Here is an example of how we use the Ember Data `store` to query for data; **you don't write